Notion is a powerful workspace management software that can handle just about any sort of project.

 - Brand fonts

-Anything that you use regularly can and should be stored in your brand assets folder.
+You can store anything that you use regularly in your brand assets folder.

 Last but not least, Notion is a fantastic tool for collecting research and building a swipe file.

-A swipe file is just a collection of things that inspire you that you may want to emulate in your own business.
-Things like ads, book covers, quotes etc.
+A swipe file is just a collection of things that inspire you, you may want to emulate in your own business.
+Things like ads, book covers, quotes, etc.